 (e) The CDJFS may not use this allocation when the work is exclusively in the CRISe system.

 (2) Operational readiness training and testing activities associated with the training of eligibility workers directly engaged in the operation of the IE system .
 Activities include:

 (a) Policy training on new modified adjusted gross income (MAGI) rules;

 (b) System training and testing on the (IE) system; and

 (c) Business process training on eligibility determination and case maintenance in both CRISe and the (IE) system.

-(d) The CDJFS may claim training and testing activities outside of the three month window at a fifty per cent federal participation rate for the entire grant availability period.
+(d) The CDJFS may claim training and testing activities at a seventy-five per cent federal participation rate for the entire grant availability period.

 (F) The CDJFS shall direct charge contracts and purchased services, including travel and training costs, costs related to the implementation and operation of the integrated eligibility system to this allocation.
 The CDJFS shall capture administrative costs through the random moment sample (RMS) process as detailed in rule 5101:9-7-20 of the Administrative Code.